teppeis/renovate-config/README.md

 - Automerge patch upgrades if they pass tests
 - Make no updates to branches when not scheduled
 - Separate major, minor and patch releases of dependencies into individual branches/PRs
-- Set a status check to warn when upgrades < 24 hours old might get unpublished
+- Wait until the npm package is three days old before raising the update for stability
 - Run `npm dedupe` after package-lock.json updates
 - Disable major upgrade of `@types/node`
 - Run following schedule: after 9pm and before 9am
 - Upgrade semver ranges to latest version even if latest version satisfies existing range.
-- Group ESLint, ESLint configs, ESLint plugins and Prettier together
-- Automerge minor updates of widely used libraries like `mocha` in devDeps
+- Automerge minor updates in devDeps

 #### for lock file maintenance